Architecture¶

 Core invariant¶

-x402-rack serves content if and only if the payment transaction is visible on the BSV network.
+x402-rack serves content if and only if the vendor has broadcast the payment transaction to the BSV network.

 Failures bifurcate cleanly in the HTTP response: